Chronic Obstructive Pulmonary Disease (COPD) is a group of progressive lung diseases that can significantly impact an individual’s quality of life.

 Temperature

-Cold air can cause bronchoconstriction, which narrows the airways, leading to shortness of breath, coughing, and wheezing.
+Extreme temperatures, whether too hot or too cold, can trigger COPD symptoms and make breathing more difficult.
+Cold air can cause bronchoconstriction, narrowing the airways and leading to shortness of breath, coughing, and wheezing.

 Humidity